nextArtDev/articles-and-learnings/framer-motions/frentend-fyi/useScroll.md

 This can be useful when you have a scrollable container, and you want to create animations based on the scroll position inside that container.

 For this you need to pass a configuration object with the property container to the hook. _This container property should be a React Ref of the element_ you want to track the scroll position of.

+### useScroll props

+#### container

+This container property is the scrollable element that you're tracking the scroll position within.
+When tracking page scroll, the value of scrollYProgress starts at 0 and goes to 1 at the end of the scrollable area.
+That makes sense, right?
+When tracking an element though, the value suddenly starts at 1, and then goes to 0 when the element is at the top of the page.

+#### target

+"scrollable area of container". the target property represents the movable element you are tracking the scroll position of.
+If you doesn't pass in any value, the scrollable area of the container is default to target. __Passing a ref to any HTML element will start tracking the visibility of that element within the container, Meaning based on whether this element is in view or not, the scroll values will change.__

 ```typescript
 import { motion, useScroll } from "framer-motion";